IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 public noopSortStrategy = NoopSortingStrategy.instance();
 ```

+>[!NOTE]
-Note that when requesting remote data, filtering operation is case-sensitive.
+>When remote data is requested, the filtering operation is case-sensitive.

 #### Remote Sorting/Filtering Demo